moritzstadler/acvi-med/ANNOTATION.md

 Depending on your local setup you might need to prepend the ``sudo`` command to following actions.

 Start by creating a directory for the data needed to annotate VCF files.
 You can create the new folder in your home directory or anywhere else.
-It is important that enough disc spaces is available for these operations.
+It is important that enough disc space is available for these operations.
 <pre><code>mkdir $HOME/vep_data</code></pre>

 Depending on your local setup you might need to change the access rights to the directory you created.